+For roaming scenario in local breakout (LBO), the requests only target any roaming UEs by containing a combination of the corresponding S-NSSAI and DNN.
+And the requests are stored as application data in the UDR(in the VPLMN) via the NEF (in the VPLMN).

 3b.
 The NEF stores, updates, or removes the policy data of step 3a in the UDR, having translated any External Group Identifier to an Internal Group Identifier and any GPSI to a SUPI.